Model Behaviour

 “Still missing,” she arched an eyebrow.

 I love secrets and Laverne knows plenty.
 A freelance journalist, she moved to the UK from Seattle over thirty years ago after meeting and marrying Elliot, a sound engineer at the BBC.
-The three of us first met at The Pu Pu Pot, our local Chinese restaurant, after she’d overheard my accent.
+The three of us first met at The Pu Pu Pot, our local Chinese restaurant, after she’d overheard my Canadian accent.

 “Who’s Robby Carlson?”
 I asked.